Eloise2000/QRTX/README.md

 Q-learning Real-Time Experimentation (QRTX) tool allows for self-adaptation with optimization strategies based on real-time (streaming) data analysis.
 We provide Q-learning for self-optimization, which can discover optimal system configurations at runtime for each distinct situation that is also dynamically identified at runtime.
 QRTX is particularly useful in analyzing operational data in a Big Data environement.

 ### Minimal Setup
-* Download the RTX code
+* Download the QRTX code
 * Run `python setup.py install` to download all dependencies
 * To run example experiments, first install [CrowdNav](https://github.com/Starofall/CrowdNav)
 * To use Spark as a PreProcessor you also need to install Spark and set SPARK_HOME